jenniferzhao2023/Mid_Term_Project/Mid Term Project/Readme.md

 ## Challenges
-> Limited numeric variables to use for comparisons to make more accurate insights
+1.Limited numeric variables to use for comparisons to make more accurate insights.

+2. This dataset differed from previous ones we had worked with.
+One significant issue was the limited amount of information available for analysis, as we only had data pertaining to the specific column - purchased bike.
+As a result, all the charts produced seemed to exhibit a similar and unimpressive appearance.

 ## Future Goals
-We would create a model to predict which demographic is more likely to purchase a bike
+If we have more time, our future goal is to focus on developing and refining models that can accurately predict which demographic is more likely to purchase a bike.